ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 of revisions for documents, and optionally limits the number of revisions kept per document.

-There is one Revisions configuration per database, stored in the database record.
+There is a single Revisions configuration per database, stored in the database record.

 {NOTE: Conflict Revisions}
 Revisions created for **conflicting documents** are a special case, that is